-- 20. Kaitiakitanga is a obligation placed on us when we are born through our whakapapa. - 21.
-Within Kaitiakitanga, mahi-ā-wairua mahi is a role that needs to be undertaken by specialist skillsets within our whānau and hapū.
-Rangitāne o Wairarapa and our whānau, hapū require the space and time to persue this mahi without prejudice or barriers. - 22.
+- 22. Kaitiakitanga is a obligation placed on us when we are born through our whakapapa. - 23.
+Kaitiaki contains a full concept behind the kupu and does not just mean Guardianship.
+Therefore Kaitiakitanga is a tangata whenua role that we hold mātauranga on how to enact. - 24.
+Kaitiakitanga is also about upholding the mana of Whakapapa. - 25.
+Within Kaitiakitanga, mahi-ā-wairua is a role that needs to be undertaken by specialist skillsets within our whānau and hapū.
+Rangitāne o Wairarapa and our whānau, hapū require the space and time to persue this mahi without prejudice or barriers. - 26.
 Wairua and Mauri is discussed in Te Mana o Te Wai, however there are some practices that cannot and should not be written down due to their tapu nature.